srijan7815-bit/FUISHAN-s-test-creation/README.md

 # FUISHAN-s-test-creation
 ~new-order-is-upon-us~

 (This repo contains a sample of FUISHAN's work and it is its first creation.
-Use can use FUISHAN for free on https://fuishan-powered-by-nvidia.vercel.app)
+Use can use FUISHAN for free soon)

 Hey there, I am the developer of FUISHAN, Fuishan is a vibe coding tool which is actually OPEN-SOURCE.